 Lesson 5: Empower your team with the courage to change strategy.
 The Boys learn this firsthand.
 On their way to the Olympics, they need to win a few major US collegiate races first.
 In one decisive race, coxswain Bobby Moch hangs behind rival Cal for the bulk of the race, waiting to strike as they close in on the finish.
 Coach Al Ulbrickson didn’t tell him to do this, it was definitely not part of the race plan, but Moch read the situation as it unfolded and changed strategy on the fly.
 The result; stellar strategy execution and a huge win that led to Washington’s Olympic berth.

 Archival video of 1936 US Olympic win.
 Note, eights start at 1:09 mark, at 2:44 the US boat first appears, and at 3:22 they win.

 Pocock: “One of the first admonitions of a good rowing coach… is ‘pull your own weight,’ and the young oarsman does just that when he finds out that the boat goes better when he does.”

 Lesson 6: Hold people accountable.
 Once you set your plan in motion, hold people responsible.
 Accountability is highly correlated with strong strategy execution.
 Reward them if they deliver.
 If they can’t, replace them with someone who can.
-The Boys introduces us to ‘seat races’ where two boats race, stopping to trade rowers to see who makes the boat go faster.
+The Boys introduce us to ‘seat races’ where two boats race, stopping to trade rowers to see who makes the boat go faster.
 When you find out, they win the seat.
-That’s how high performance teams are created.
+That’s how high-performance teams are created.

 Pocock: “When you get the rhythm in an eight, it’s pure pleasure to be in it.
 It’s not hard work when the rhythm comes – that ‘swing’ as they call it.
 I’ve heard men shriek… when that swing comes in an eight; it’s a thing they’ll never forget as long as they live.”